the-turing-way/the-turing-way/book/website/collaboration/inclusive-events/inclusive-events-location.md

 When deciding on a venue, try to choose a venue that has the ability to deliver for both accessibility and inclusion needs, and will be a welcoming space to all attendees.

 #### Resources:
-Portsmouth City Council in the UK have compiled a booklet Design guide for wheelchair-accessible housing that can be used as a reference for assessing venues for their ability to be accessed by wheelchair users: https://www.portsmouth.gov.uk/wp-content/uploads/2020/05/development-and-planning-design-guide-for-wheelchair-accessible-housing.pdf
+Portsmouth City Council in the UK have compiled a booklet called [Design Guide for Wheelchair-accessible Housing](https://www.portsmouth.gov.uk/wp-content/uploads/2020/05/development-and-planning-design-guide-for-wheelchair-accessible-housing.pdf) that can be used as a reference for assessing venues for their ability to be accessed by wheelchair users.

 (cl-inclusive-events-transport)=
 ## Considering Transport Links